Written by:

 Accusing a firm, a manager, or a co-worker of discrimination may backfire if the person who you feel discriminated against you had a valid reason to make the decision they made.
 This happens often in hiring.
 A candidate may think they’ve been discriminated against when another applicant actually had more or better experience, a higher degree, or better references.

-It’s best to ensure you have a clean-cut example of discrimination and a request for what needs to be changed, including a reasonable accommodation, before you put yourself out there.
+It’s best to ensure you have a clean-cut example of discrimination and a request for what needs to be changed, including reasonable accommodations, before you put yourself out there.

 Ask for Reasonable Accommodation